Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-\begin{lemma} Let $\Tt$ be a uniform class of tree decompositions, which does not transduce all trees.
-Then to each tree decomposition in $\Tt$ one can associate a split so that: \begin{enumerate}[(a)] \item the heights of the splits are bounded; \item all layers of the splits are oriented tree decompositions. \end{enumerate} \end{lemma}
+\begin{lemma} Let $\Tt$ be a uniform class of tree decompositions with unbounded Strahler number.
+Then either $\Tt$ covers one of the two stable obstructions, or to each tree decomposition in $\Tt$ one can associate a split so that the heights of the splits are bounded, and all layers of the splits are oriented tree decompositions. \end{lemma}

-\begin{proof}[Proof of the Orientation Lemma] Before proving the lemma, we clarify a point about item~\ref{conclusion:orientation-oriented-layers} in the conclusion of the lemma.
-In the definition of an oriented tree decomposition, there is a quantification over recolourings that appear in the tree decomposition.
-Therefore, if we take a layer of a split, then the corresponding sub-decomposition might have fewer recolourings that appear in it, and for this reason it might be easier for the sub-decomposition to be oriented.
+\begin{proof} Before proving the lemma, we clarify a point about its conclusion.
+In the definition of an oriented tree decomposition, there is a quantification over recolourings occurring in the tree decomposition.
+Therefore, if we take a layer of a split, then the corresponding sub-decomposition might have fewer recolourings that occur in it, and for this reason it might be easier for the sub-decomposition to be oriented.
 This will be leveraged in the proof below.

-Since $\Tt$ is uniform, all tree decompositions in $\Tt$ have the same notion of entanglement on supercolours.
+Since $\Tt$ is uniform, all tree decompositions in $\Tt$ have the same entanglement relations on supercolours.
 We will be interested in a finite set of Strahler constraints, which correspond to entangled pairs.
+The following definition is local to this proof, and unrelated to the notion of yes-connections from Section~\ref{sec:supercolours}.

-\begin{definition} For a tree decomposition in $\Tt$, define the \emph{yes-constraint} of an entangled pair $A \hgraph B$ to be the set of pairs of disjoint nodes $X_1$ and $X_2$ such that
+\begin{definition} For a tree decomposition in $\Tt$, define the \emph{yes-constraint} of an entangled pair $A \hgraph B$ to be the set of pairs of disjoint nodes $X$ and $X'$ such that

 holds for every vertices $v$ and $w$.
 The no-constraint is defined similarly, except that the conclusion of the implication says ``is not an edge''. \end{definition}